-I bring a strong interdisciplinary background to archaeology with my technical expertise in archaeobotany and paleoecology.
-Micro- and macrobotanical materials provide biological clues to past climates and local resources that help define human subsistence patterns and how they fluctuated through time.
-This allows me to explore how people coped with environmental change during the Holocene in western North America, with a particular focus on the Great Basin and Colorado Plateau.
+I bring a strong interdisciplinary background to archaeology with technical expertise in archaeobotany and paleoecology.
+Plant remains found in archeological sites, provide clues to local resources and past climates that help define human dietary patterns through time.
+This allows me to explore how people coped with environmental change during the late Pleistocene and Holocene in western North America, with a particular focus on the Great Basin and Colorado Plateau.

 - Ph.D., Anthropology Department, University of Washington.
 Project: The Ecology of Human Diets during the Holocene at North Creek Shelter, Utah

 - M.A. , Anthropology Department, University of Washington